 - Meticulous planning allowing just the right amount of space for the washing machine, dryer, rice bags of over 20 KGs, grains of pulses, pickles, condiments, Indian dish preparing equipment like an Idli or Dosa batter maker, and other bulky items etc. needs to be made to measurement

 - Bulkier items like the vacuum cleaner, wet-mopping cleaners, or ‘standing-steam-iron devices need taller spaces

 - Your iron board needs horizontal spaces.
 In Indian households, you could even use standalone racks with cabinets in the bottom for ironing, especially heavy/length clothes like a Saree, double bed sheets etc.

 - You need a certain number of closets for cleaning materials

 - You will need to determine the shelves to hold your items.
 For instance, a large cabinet shelf is required for storing an electric iron

-- Plus, you need to have adequate power supply to take care of multiple tasks being performed in the utility room including provision of adequate lighting
+- Plus, you need to have an adequate power supply to take care of multiple tasks being performed in the utility room including the provision of adequate lighting

-9. Hooks on the walls or even cabinets come handy
+9. Hooks on the walls or even cabinets come in handy

 - Hooks are really useful, especially, if you don’t have much space in the cabinets or shelves